cyprieng/cyprien.io/src/content/blog/2025/kagi.md

 Searching the web is becoming more and more unpleasant.

 ![Google results](assets/images/posts/2025/kagi/google.png)
-_I want the result, not Youtube clickbait_
+_I want the result, not YouTube clickbait_

 Using Google is a necessary pain I have to endure every day: ads, clickbait, poor quality results, etc.